contributte/datagrid/.docs/columns.md

 );
 ```

-This aggregatin is used along with `Dibi` in the demo.
+This aggregating is used along with `Dibi` in the demo.

 ## Column (th&gt;, td&gt;) attributes